-His achievements include 2018 Michigan Dance Challenge Argentine Tango Championship Finalist, 2018 Cleveland Dancesport Challenge Best of the Best Theatre Arts Winner, 2020 Riverfront Dancesport Festival Theatre Arts Winner, 2021 Michigan Dance Challenge Best of the Best Theatre Arts Winner, and 2021 Volunteer State Dance Challenge Solo Scholarship Winner.
+His achievements include: 2018 Cleveland Dancesport Challenge Best of the Best Theatre Arts Winner, 2020 Riverfront Dancesport Festival Theatre Arts Winner, 2021 Michigan Dance Challenge Best of the Best Theatre Arts Winner, and 2021 Volunteer State Dance Challenge Solo Scholarship Winner.

 When he is not dancing, Christian enjoys cooking, entertaining friends and family, watching movies, and listening to Skillet, Nightwish, and Three Days Grace.

 Two time International Professional Cabaret Champion and two time US Open Cabaret Champion, Alyenendrov was originally born in Michigan, though he now resides in Cincinnati.
 Alyenendrov has a background in Martial Arts, wrestling, cheerleading, and athletic training – a unique and powerful combination of that has strengthened his dancing through his knowledge of body and movement.
 He began training and performing in Argentine Tango, but quickly realized his passion for American Rhythm.
 He and his partner, Maria Wheeler, train together in Rhythm and Theater Arts/Cabaret.

 They are 2016 and 2017’s International Hustle Salsa Congress, Professional Cabaret Champions, 2016 and 2017 US Open SWING DANCE CHAMPIONSHIPS Cabaret Champions, and winners of the 2017 USA Grand National Dance Championships (SWING WORLD) Cabaret division.